Vita3K/Vita3K-Android/README.md

 * [Wiki](https://github.com/Vita3K/Vita3K/wiki) (information for developers)
 * [Discord server](https://discord.gg/MaWhJVH) (recommended)

+## Android

+This repository contains the source code for the Android version before it gets merged to the main repository.
+Pull requests are welcomed and accepted if they target some Android-specific part of the code.
+Otherwise please do your pull requests directly to the [main repository](https://github.com/Vita3K/Vita3K).
+Please be aware that this repository can be force pushed.

+Build instruction for the Android version are specified in [`building.md`](./building.md).

 ## Compatibility

 The emulator currently runs most homebrew programs.
 It is also able to load some commercial games.